Design-Based Cross-Validation for Comparing Small Area Estimators: Discussion

 The proposed cross-validation framework leaves several methodological questions open.
 First, although the aggregate score is defined for general area weights, the choice of the weighting scheme itself deserves further study.
 In some applications, one may prefer to use variance to aggregate the scores, so that discrepancies in areas with different uncertainty receive different emphasis.
 Such choices may be attractive when model comparison is intended to reflect not only average squared error, but also performance in areas where the estimator is most informative.
 At the same time, the theoretical consequences of variance-based weighting are not yet clear, especially when the weights depend on the fitted model through posterior uncertainty estimates.

 The squared error loss considered in this paper evaluates only point estimates.
 When full predictive distributions are available, one may instead use the continuous ranked probability score (CRPS), where the full posterior predictive CDF is compared against held-out direct estimates.
-Establishing similar decomposition and finite-sample error bound for CRPS can be a promising future research direction.
+Establishing a similar decomposition and finite-sample error bound for CRPS can be a promising future research direction.

 As with all sample-splitting methods, the success of the proposed procedure depends on the availability of sufficient data.
 When the target of inference is at the stratification level, e.g., provinces of Zambia, the impact of data sparsity is usually not severe.
-While we demonstrate in the Supplementary Materials that the procedure can also be useful at the level of $115$ districts, it remains an open question how to deal with even more extreme data sparsity, e.g., when no samples are collected in many areas.
+While we demonstrate that the procedure can also be useful at the level of $115$ districts, it remains an open question how to deal with even more extreme data sparsity, e.g., when no samples are collected in many areas.

-Lastly, the optimal choice of $K$ in the $K$-fold cross-validation is another important question relevant to practitioners.
-As we demonstrate empirically in the Supplementary Materials, a larger $K$ reduces the gap between $MSE_A$ and the oracle full-sample MSE, at the sacrifice of validation power due to the small sample sizes used for validation.
+Finally, the optimal choice of $K$ in the $K$-fold cross-validation is another important question relevant to practitioners.
+As we demonstrate empirically in the Supplementary Materials, a larger $K$ reduces the gap between $\text{MSE}_A$ and the oracle full-sample MSE, at the cost of validation power due to the small sample sizes used for validation.
 Similar observations were made in \citet{kawano2026dt}.
 We leave these topics for future research.